josephbudd/cwt/README.md

 * pauses between characters in a word that must only last 3 beats,
 * pauses between words that must only last 7 beats.

-Did you store those principles into your memory?
-Don't worry, you don't have to.
-Cwt will passively lead you to follow those principles.
-Without realizing it, those priciples will become a part of your concious thought process and then slip into your sub concious.
-Then you will key correctly without even thinking about it.
+My intention is that when I key with cwt, those priciples become a part of my concious thought process and then slip into my sub concious.
+Then I will key correctly without even thinking about it.

-#### The cwt solution for practicing keying
+#### The current cwt implementation for keying practice

 1. One randomly created 5 character word at a time.
 The word is created from the characters that the user has the worst test scores for.
 1. A metronome to keep the beat.